AinulMr/Data-Exploration_COVID-19/README.md

 - The last place is Algeria at 2.53%.
 There were 6,881 of 271,928 people dying during the pandemic COVID-19.

 #### Conclusion
 Based on the short analysis, I can inform the country with the highest number of deaths is Mexico with 334,669 people dying which has a 4.35% death percentage.
 It means, 334,669 of 7,692,369 people died during the COVID-19.
 In Yemen, only 2,159 people died during the pandemic COVID-19.
 It is less than Mexico's number of deaths but, in Yemen, the death percentage is at 18.07%.
-It means if you got infected by COVID-19 in Yemen, you have a chance of dying at 18.07%.

 ### 3. COVID-19 Growth in Indonesia
 ![](https://github.com/AinulMr/DataAnalyst_Covid/blob/main/COVID-19%20Growth%20in%20Indonesia.png)

-The data used is based on 2020 in Indonesia to show the growth of COVID-19 every month in 2020.
+The data used is based on Indonesia to show the growth of COVID-19 every month from 2020 until 2023.
 #### Number of COVID-19 Infection
-I can inform since February 2020 the number of COVID-19 cases has increased until December 2020
+- COVID-19 entered Indonesia in March 2020 with number of infections at 1,532 people.
+- The highest cases of infection COVID-19 in July 2021 at 1,231,386 people infected.
+- At the end of 2021, COVID-19 cases decreased to 6,311, but surprisingly, two months later number of number of infections increased to 1,211,078 people in February 2022.
-- In March for the first time COVID-19 cases in Indonesia. the number of COVID-19 cases at 1,532 people or 0.0005% of the population in Indonesia.
+- In 2022, COVID-19 cases decreased to 54,971 at the end of the year and the lowest point at 8,177 in May 2022.
+- In 2023 the highest cases of infection COVID-19 in May at 32,792 people.

+#### Number of Vaccination
+- In 2020 no one took the vaccine.
+The data about vaccines is null in 2020.
+- In January 2021, data emerged regarding vaccine use for the first time by 366,439 people.
+- The highest number of Vaccinations at 51,168,870 in October 2021.
+- The number of vaccinations decreased to 23,193,705 in March 2022 until 0 in 2023.

+#### Number of Death
-- In December, the number of COVID-19 cases increased to 204,315 or 0.07% of the population in Indonesia.
+- In 2020, the number of deaths continued to increase to 5,193 in December 2020.
-- From August to September number of COVID-19 cases increased significantly from 66,240 to 112,212 or 69.44%
+-